Sundsvall: Culture

 During 1987–2013, there was a summer music festival called Gatufesten.
 Starting in 2014 there's a new one called Hamnyran.
 There are two theatres and various musical venues.
 There is also a small guitar festival and a larger heavy metal festival every autumn called Nordfest.
 Sundsvall is also home to the unique festival Musikschlaget, which is a song contest for groups around Sweden with disabilities.

 Transport

-Its airport is Sundsvall-Timrå Airport, also called Midlanda.
+The city is served by Sundsvall-Timrå Airport, also known as Midlanda.
+The airport provides direct flights to Stockholm which are operated by Scandinavian Airlines.